PetarK37/NoteBookApp/README.md

 - Java 17
 - Maven
 - MySQL

-If you're going to run it using Docker compose, then the only thing you need is:
+**Note:** If you're going to run it using Docker-compose, then the only thing you need is:
-- Docker-compose
+- Docker and Docker-compose

 ## Running the Project